 Every month there seems to be a new, innovative platform for microlearning and shiny, ‘must-have’ features continuously being added to the classics.

-As learning manager for a complex, multi-division healthcare provider, our organizational requirements were significant.
+I've spent much of my career as learning manager for a complex, multi-division healthcare provider, and our organizational requirements were significant.
 Multi-tenant, security, ease of targeting – as I said, the process was overwhelming at first.
 A colleague suggested I start at the end user, since that’s where the issues were with our current platform.

 Brilliant, why didn’t I think of that?